-- 175g unsalted butter, softened, plus extra for greasing
+- 175g unsalted butter, softened, plus extra for the tin

 - 175g golden caster sugar

 The ultimate convenience food, eggs are powerhouses of nutrition packed with protein and a…